-A critical skill for learning how to handle stress is the ability to step out of autopilot.
+A critical skill for stress management is the ability to step out of automatic pilot.

-This is achieved through present moment awareness; noticing what is happening to us in a non-judgemental way and pausing before responding.
+This is achieved through practising mindfulness - noticing what's happening to us in a non-judgemental way and pausing before responding.

-We aid the process of neuroplasticity by practicing our useful tools even when we're not under stress.
+In addition, we aid the process of neuroplasticity by practising our useful mental wellbeing tools even when we're not under stress.

-A useful metaphor is creating body strength and fitness.
-It would be unreasonable to expect physical fitness and strength to happen rapidly with only one or two muscle flexing repetitions at the gym.
+A helpful metaphor is developing our physical fitness.
+It'd be unreasonable to expect body strength to happen rapidly with only one or two workout sessions.
 Instinctively we know that physical fitness is achieved through regular practice.
-Mental fitness is developed through a similar form of brain training.
+Mental fitness is the same.

-It’s important to remember you are human and you won’t get it right every time.
+New mental wellbeing skills take time to become your default - it’s important to remember you're human and you won’t get it right every time.

-A willingness to accept your imperfections and understanding that new habits take time and patience will support you as you learn.
-This is the heart of self-compassion – recognising we will fall down from time to time, allowing that to be ok and knowing that true knowledge comes from the setbacks we experience in the path to personal growth.
+Remembering that new behaviours take time and patience will support you as you learn.
+This is the heart of self-compassion – recognising we'll fall down from time to time and allowing that to be okay.

-Next time you are stressed try treating yourself with the kindness you would a dear friend, asking; what would help me most right now?
+Next time you're stressed, try treating yourself with the kindness you would a dear friend, asking; what would help me most right now?

-Additionally, a sense of self-awareness enables us to become aware of our stress triggers.
+Additionally, a sense of self-awareness enables you to become aware of your stress triggers.

 Where does stress show up in my body?

-Armed with this awareness, we can take positive action, pausing to move ourselves away from default automatic pilot reactions and considering a wiser choice.
+Armed with this awareness, you can pause, move away from default automatic pilot reactions, and consider a wiser choice.